-We suggest you continue your visit to the New Acropolis Museum (the entrance fees of Acropolis Museum is not included in the price), which has been ranked as one of the top five museums in the world, which includes impressive collections of statues and relics, as well as the Gallery of the Slopes of the Acropolis, where glass floors reveal archaeological excavation sites.
+We suggest you continue your visit to the New Acropolis Museum (the entrance fee of the Acropolis Museum is not included in the price), which has been ranked as one of the top five museums in the world and includes impressive collections of statues and relics, as well as the Gallery of the Slopes of the Acropolis, where glass floors reveal archaeological excavation sites.

 Customers Who Bought The Tickets Also Bought